Pollination syndrome: Beetles

-Bird pollination (ornithophily)
+Birds

 Flowers pollinated by specialist nectarivores tend to be large, red or orange tubes with a lot of dilute nectar, secreted during the day.
 Since birds do not have a strong response to scent, they tend to be odorless.
 Flowers pollinated by generalist birds are often shorter and wider.
 Hummingbirds are often associated with pendulous flowers, whereas passerines (perching birds) need a landing platform so flowers and surrounding structures are often more robust.
 Also, many plants have anthers placed in the flower so that pollen rubs against the birds head/back as the bird reaches in for nectar.

-Bat pollination (chiropterophily)
+Bats

 There are major differences between bat pollination in the New World as opposed to the Old World.
 In the Old World pollinating bats are large fruit bats of the family Pteropodidae which do not have the ability to hover and must perch in the plant to lap the nectar; these bats furthermore do not have the ability to echolocate.
 Bat-pollinated flowers in this part of the world tend to be large and showy, white or light coloured, open at night and have strong musty odours.
 They are often large balls of stamens.

 In the Americas pollinating bats are tiny creatures called glossophagines which have both the ability to hover as well as echolocate, and have extremely long tongues.
 Plants in this part of the world are often pollinated by both bats and hummingbirds, and have long tubular flowers.
 Flowers in this part of the world are typically borne away from the trunk or other obstructions, and offer nectar for extended periods of time.
 In one essay, von Helversen et al. speculate that maybe some bell-shaped flowers have evolved to attract bats in the Americas, as the bell-shape might reflect the sonar pulses emitted by the bats in a recognisable pattern.
 A number of species of Marcgravia from Caribbean islands have evolved a special leaf just above the inflorescence to attract bats.
 The leaf petiole is twisted so the leaf sticks upwards, and the leaf is shaped like a concave disc or dish reflector.
 The leaf reflects echolocation signals from many directions, guiding the pollinating bats towards the flowers.
 The epiphytic bean Mucuna holtonii employs a similar tactic, but in this species it is a specialised petal that acts as a sonar reflector.
 In the New World bat pollinated flowers often have sulphur-scented compounds.

 Bat-pollinated plants have bigger pollen than their relatives.